Contact Us

 Events range from PT lead HIIT classes to Bootcamps and add a totally new dimension to group fitness combining the outdoor gym equipment with battle ropes or resistance bands and some mat activity.

 When a community is given the chance to exercise in the local park or green space for example it brings together people from all walks of life, and provides opportunities for participation, engagement and involvement for all ages.
-New equipment regenerates and provides interest to an area giving residents a nice place to live in and meet friends for exercise, socialising and fun!
+New fitness equipment regenerates and provides interest to an area giving residents a nice place to live in and meet friends for exercise, socialising and fun!

 "It's brought us closer as a family, we come up here together, we chat and we workout in our own local park which is superb!"
 Hannah, local resident, Windlesham.